How to Raise Your DUPR Rating: A Tactical Guide

 This sounds obvious, but: unrecorded matches don't exist to DUPR.

-You can also self-report rec matches, but all four players need DUPR accounts and someone needs to enter the scores.
+You can self-report rec matches but all four players need to have DUPR accounts and someone needs to record the score.
 Important: always get agreement from all players before recording a rec match.
-Not everyone wants their casual games affecting their rating, and springing it on people after the fact is bad etiquette.
+Not everyone wants their casual games to affect their rating and sticking it to them after the fact is bad etiquette.

 Common DUPR Myths — Debunked